Miraculous: Tales of Ladybug & Cat Noir: Game adaptations

 An endless runner video game was developed by TabTale and released in April 2018 as a mobile app.
-In April 2019 Miraculous Ladybug & Cat Noir was announced as new mobile game and in May 2019 the game was presented by Jeremy Zag.
+In April 2019 Miraculous Ladybug & Cat Noir was announced as new mobile game and in May 2019, the game was presented by Jeremy Zag.

 It was revealed by Venturebeat and Mars Rose that a Roblox game was being produced.
 Titled Miraculous RP: Quests of Ladybug and Cat Noir, created by Toya Games, it was released in beta on 4 May 2021, and fully released on 2 June the same year.
 This roleplay game is the first official Roblox game for a TV series franchise and has reached 200 million plays as of September 2021.

-On 1 September 2022, a main profile game based on the show was announced, titled Miraculous: Rise of the Sphinx, developed by Magic Pockets and published by GameMill Entertainment for the PlayStation 4, PlayStation 5, Xbox One, Microsoft Windows and Nintendo Switch, and was released on 25 October 2022.
+On 1 September 2022, a game based on the show was announced, titled Miraculous: Rise of the Sphinx, developed by Magic Pockets and published by GameMill Entertainment for the PlayStation 4, PlayStation 5, Xbox One, Microsoft Windows, and Nintendo Switch, and was released on 25 October 2022.
 The announcement stated that the game would feature both single-player and co-op game modes.
+A sequel, Miraculous: Paris Under Siege, was released on 25 October 2024.

+The theme song was released to Just Dance 2023 Edition via the Just Dance+ subscription service on August 10, 2023.

+In 2025, it partnered up with Talking Tom & Friends, introducing new characters.